modular-magician/terraform-provider-google-beta/website/docs/r/access_context_manager_service_perimeter.html.markdown

   Specifies how APIs are allowed to communicate within the Service Perimeter.
 Structure is documented below.

+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
 The `vpc_accessible_services` block supports:

 * `enable_restriction` -